Mateusz-Kolesnik/sales-data-analysis/README.md

 relevant dimensions, allowing for proper analysis.
 2. Graphical Representation:
-Graphs and charts were created from the pivot tables to visually showcase trends, comparisons, and distributions of important sales metrics..
+Graphs and charts were created from the pivot tables to visually showcase trends, comparisons, and distributions of important sales metrics.
 3. Slicer Implementation:
-Slicers were implemented to provide interactive filtering options for the pivot tables.
+Slicers were implemented to provide interactive filtering options for pivot tables/charts.
 By selecting specific criteria, data can be dynamically filtered to explore different dimensions and segments.
 4. Formatting and Presentation: